a0a7/MagicFeatherReplumed/README.md

 ### Primeval Feather ![primevalfeather](https://github.com/sudolev/MagicFeatherReplumed/assets/61996958/4f6db06a-1250-4ac0-a072-8ad1653813e1)

 Like the Arcane Feather, but with durability that ticks down while flying.
+Can be enchanted with Unbreaking & Mending.

 ### Stygian Feather ![stygianfeather](https://github.com/sudolev/MagicFeatherReplumed/assets/61996958/ff31f826-aed9-47af-bbb0-8fd744a2cabe)

 Like the Arcane Feather, but inflicts a constant wither effect on the user while flying.